Lookman: Fifa approves Leicester City forward’s switch from England to Nigeria

 “He’s one of three former England youth players we’ve filed for but they are all aware of the caveat.
 All the players were told that they can only earn a place in the squad by playing regular club football.”

-He was initially listed for the 2021 Africa Cup of Nations but could not represent the West Africans as Fifa had not sanctioned that request.
+He was initially listed for the 2021 Africa Cup of Nations but could not represent the West Africans as Fifa had not sanctioned the request at the time.

 “However, his name was included in the initial provisional list with the belief that the process would have been completed before the commencement of Afcon.”

-This development is a massive boost to Augustine Eguavoen’s men ahead of next month 2022 Fifa World Cup qualification play-offs against Ghana.
+This development is a massive boost to Augustine Eguavoen’s men ahead of next month's 2022 Fifa World Cup qualification play-off against Ghana.